Ansh0821/GoMarble-Assignment/README.md

 For any updates or issues with the deployed application, ensure the backend environment variables are properly configured via the Render dashboard.

+## Note on OpenAI Quota and Testing

+If reviews are not being fetched on the deployed server, it might be due to the OpenAI quota being exceeded.

+In such cases:
+- Please test the application locally by running the backend server on your local machine.
+- Ensure that the **OPENAI_API_KEY** in your `.env` file is valid and has sufficient quota.

+To test locally, follow the backend setup instructions provided above.